AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

    `http://localhost:4502/crx/de/index.jsp#/libs/commerce/gui/content/products/aside/items/search/items/searchpanel/facets`

-1. You can modify for example the sizes that will appear on the product search page.
+1. You can edit, for example, the sizes that appear on the product search page.
 Click the `sizegroup` node.
 1. Click `items` node, then click `propertypredicate` node.
-1. You can modify the `propertyValues`.
-For example you could add XS, or XXL, or remove a size.
+1. You can edit the `propertyValues`.
+For example, you could add XS, or XXL, or remove a size.
 1. Click **Save All** and navigate to the products search page.
 Your changes should appear.

 ### Multiple Assets {#multiple-assets}

-You can add multiple assets in the product component, then specify the asset that will appear on the product page.
+You can add multiple assets in the product component, then specify the asset that you want to have appear on the product page.

 >[!NOTE]
 >